SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 | MSU-MR | Working |
 | MTVZA | Working |

-Annotation: Due to a micrometeorite impact, LRPT is unavailable.
+Annotation: A depressurization accured and N2-2 leaked coolant, causing some parts of the sat to overheat.
+Due to this,  LRPT is unavailable.

 Update 28/01/2023: HRPT is now also active at night, and not limited by daylight.